 8715 109 St NW, Edmonton

 A few weeks ago, I finally got the chance to try Tang Bistro.
-Well kind of, I ordered it via Foodora.
+Well kind of, I ordered it via Foodora!
 I had read a lot about Tang Bistro, and have been wanting to give it a try for a while, but just never made my way there.
-It is, though, a million times closer to me than Noodle Feast!
+It is, though, a million times closer to me than Noodle Feast.

 To try and have a fair-ish comparison of Noodle Feast, I actually went there a few days before giving Tang Bistro a try.
 I also tried ordering essentially all of the same things.
 A hand-pulled noodles with beef, tomatoes, and eggs as toppings, dumplings, and a pork burger.

 These dumplings, on the outside, look identical to the ones at Noodle Feast.
 In shape, size, and colour.
-The texture of the dumpling is pretty much identical, but because of the inside, I give this to Tang Bistro.
+The texture of the dumpling is pretty much identical, but because of the stuffing, I give this to Tang Bistro.
 The meat was better seasoned, there was more flavour, and simply put, it was just a better dumpling.
 Both are excellent though!
 And I recommend getting an order of dumplings at either place, because you get so many, and they are delicious.
 The Qi Burger at Tang bistro is called a pork burger at Noodle Feast.
-This is a crunchy outside, with soft pork insides.
+This has a crunchy outside, with soft pork insides.
 For this, I would give the advantage to Tang Bistro.
 It came with a bit more of a kick compared to the one at Noodle Feast.

 One thing that I did get at Tang Bistro that I didn’t get Noodle Feast was beef with spicy chili oil, which isn’t something available at Noodle Feast.
 This was pretty good, nice thinly sliced beef in a spicy chili oil, but I could have used a bit more spice in the chili oil.
 Overall still pretty good though.